underlost/UnderTasker/README.md

 *  Run `yarn install` for dependencies (list located in _package.json_.
 This might take a little while.
 *  Run `gulp install` to copy over framework dependencies, such as Bootstrap and Font Awesome to your jekyll build.
 *  By default, your static assets will be called site.extension (site.css, site.js, etc).
-*  If you plan on using UnderTasker for deploying a static site, you will probably want to install something like Jekyll or Jade.
 *  If you plan on deploying the site with git, make sure you update `gulpfile.js` with the correct location.

 ### If Using Jekyll:

 *   If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.1.x).
-*   From the root /undertasker directory, run `jekyll serve` in the command line.
-Or if you're using bundler, `bundle exec jekyll serve`.
+*   From the root /undertasker directory, run `yarn start` in the command line.
 *   Visit [http://localhost:9005](http://localhost:9005/) in your browser.
+*   By default, `yarn start` will use browserSync to run the jekyll build command and reload the page whenever any html changes are detected.

 ## What’s Included